 The test report reflects that a wide range of chemicals have been tested and, with the exception of only one (aluminum), they are undetectable.
 “Undetectable” means that they are under the reporting limit.
 In my opinion, the reporting limits used in these tests are small enough to be reassuring.

-As for the aluminum, I am not very concerned about it because it is still way under the recommended limit of 2 ppm.
+As for the aluminum, I am not very concerned about it because it is still under a true safety level of 0.6 ppm in drinking water as reported by the Environmental Working Group.
 It is only 0.27 ppm.
 While aluminum is toxic, unlike lead or cadmium, larger amounts have to accumulate in your body to make you sick.

 The test setup looks reasonable to me.
 I like the fact that tests were performed to detect extractable amounts of heavy metals versus total amounts.
 Total amounts are measured with an XRF tool to know how much heavy metals are present.
 The extractable test is performed to know how much will potentially leach into food.
 In this case, the test shows how much of heavy metals will leach, if you cook for 2 hours and the food is as acidic as 3% acetic acid.